 Gold went through an easier course.
 While beginning from 2004, many sets had it as their secondary or tertiary color, there were always figures (often special edition ones) that gave it some uniqueness.
 And in 2010, a former gold-wearing character had to be recolored silver just to make that year's "Golden Bionicle" promotion all the more special.
 But this didn't make all the other, non-special golden characters nonexistent.

 - The Chaos emeralds from Sonic the Hedgehog originally inverted the trope before playing it straight.
-Their original purpose was just to unlock the Good ending, but from the second game onwards became Plot Coupons that unlocked the titular character's Super Mode.
+Their original purpose was just to unlock the Good ending, but from the second game onwards became Plot Coupons that unlocked the protagonist's Super Mode.
 In the 3D era, they were finding the things near everywhere to the point they would often find half a set in the space of ten minutes.

 - In Pokémon games, each generation is released with new legendary Pokemon, which are meant to be one-of-a-kind and incredibly rare.
 At last count, there are 48 of them, with fourteen of them being released in Gen IV alone.

 - This will also lead to a meta-example: Every single player knows where every legendary is, knows it's a Game Breaker, and (ab)uses it.
 So it's entirely possible to have a four-player Mewtwo and Mewtwo vs. Mewtwo and Mewtwo match.

 - With the introduction of Hidden Abilities in Gen V, many Abilities formerly exclusive to a single Pokémon or evolution line have spread to other species.